Under 2 hours

 No matter what tile material you have, one of the most important steps to have clean tile floors is weekly maintenance.
 Perform the following once or twice a week:

-- Vacuum with brush attachment to remove dust and remaining particles.
+- Vacuum with a brush attachment to remove dust and remaining particles.

 - You should also thoroughly sweep and vacuum immediately before mopping the tile floor.